Swiip/5to6/README.md

 In the `es6` branch, you'll find the code transformed in ES6 with Babel.

+In the `parisweb` branch, you'll find the exact code I wrote on stage at Paris Web.

-In the branch `gh-pages` there will be the slides.
+In the branch `slides` and `gh-pages` there will be the slides.

+You can find slides online at http://swiip.github.io/5to6/